HISTORY OF THE 106th INFANTRY DIVISION

 A promised counterattack by the 7th Armored Division and an air drop with supplies to the besieged 422nd and 423rd Infantry Regiments on the Schnee Eifel never happened and by 18 December 1944 the two units - still holding their original positions despite being surrounded - reversed their battle lines and were ordered to attack and capture the Belgian village of Schönberg and its vital bridge across the Our River.
 A cross-country march brought the 423rd Infantry to the outskirts of Schönberg, where a final attack on the morning of 19 December 1944 led to many casualties.
 Out of ammunition, water, food and medical supplies, the remnants of the Regiment were surrendered by Colonel Charles C. Cavender.
 An hour later, some five miles north of them Colonel George L. Descheneaux Jr. of the 422nd Infantry Regiment reached the same conclusion.
 Some 500 men of various units held out in a perimeter defense near Laudesfeld until noon of 21 December 1944.
 This was the last organized American defense to fall in the Eifel sector.
 In total approximately 8,000 men became prisoners of war.

-Captured troops of the 106th Division and 333rd Field Artillery Battalion are filmed by German newsreel cameramen on 19 December 1944.
+A 1944 Illinois newspaper reports of the fate of the encircled troops..
 Approximately 8,000 troops were forced to surrender after four days of vicious fighting and after running out of ammunition, food, water and medical supplies.
-(Signal Corps)
+(Author's Collection)

 That same day the town of St. Vith was captured by the Germans, after a valiant fight by members of the 81st and 168th Engineer Battalions on the Prümerberg Ridge.
 They were assisted in their defense by units of the 7th Armored Division, which began arriving in St. Vith on 17 December 1944.